 11. Jack Frost – Brunnera macrophylla

-This is another plant that has beautiful foliage.
+This is another plant with beautiful foliage.
 You don’t have to wait for it to bloom to enjoy the way it looks.
-When it does bloom, you get teeny tiny, light blue flowers and they begin to appear in the spring.
-If you like low-maintenance plants this is the shade loving perennial for you.
+When it does bloom, you get teeny tiny, light blue flowers, which begin to appear in the spring.
+If you like low-maintenance plants, this is the shade-loving perennial for you.

 12. Foxglove – Digitalis spp.